ozyurtf/gpu-programming/README.md

 - Communication and memory access are very expensive
 - Sometimes recomputation is less expensive than sending data from multicore to GPU
 - We need to optimize communication and memory - not computation
+- Accelerator is a chip that is designed to execute speical type of applicaiton very fast and very efficient.
+But it is pretty bad for other tasks.
+GPU is one of these accelerators.
+It can execute other applications but it is pretty bad.
+- The performance should be fast and power is important.
+- GPU has 5 types of memory.
+All of them are exposed to programmer.
+It is hard t odecide when the data should go which one of these data will go.
+- Some parts of the program may be parallelized while the other parts may not.
+- Matrix multiplication is the strongest point of GPU.
+- FPGA is another type of accelerator.
+- Transistors are switches: they pass the current or not pass the current
+-